Job Market Paper

 With the rise of Large Language Models (LLMs) -- such as OpenAI's ChatGPT -- there has been a proliferation of websites offering CV generation services for job seekers, and CV screening services for employers.
 We study the use of LLMs to produce and screen CVs of job applicants.
 We run a series of online experiments inspired by classical correspondence studies.
 Three main findings emerge.
 First, leading open-source and closed-source models typically produce gender-stereotyped CVs.
 Second, they discriminate against women.
 Third, consistent with theories of systemic discrimination, the bias against women increases if the models are used to produce and screen applicant packages.

-Presentations Dondena AI and Society Initiative Seminar at Bocconi University
+Presentations Dondena AI and Society Initiative Seminar at Bocconi University, Advanced AI Methods Workshop

 Selected work in progress